carrascomj/maudy/README.md

 km_dims = [512, 1024, 512, 512, 256]
 ```

-### Quenching
+### Automatic observed metabolites correction

-As aforementioned, a `--quench` parameter can be supplied to the `maudy
+As aforementioned, a `--correct` parameter can be supplied to the `maudy
 sample` command.
-If supplied, a quenching correctiong will applied to the
+If supplied, a correction will applied to the
 balanced concentrations.
+This can simulate quenching errors, extraction errors
-This quenching correction is defined in the real line,
+or systematic issues with the quantification of one or more metabolite.
+This correction is defined in the real line,
 where conserved moieities (specified in the `maudy_config` or automatically determined)
-are forced to preserve the concentration after quenching.
+are forced to preserve the concentration after correction.
 The measurement
 model of the fluxes and the steady-state deviation is computed using the
-balanced concentrations **without** quenching.
-The quenched-corrected
+balanced concentrations **without** correcting.
+The corrected
 balanced concentrations are used to compute only the measurement model of the
 concentrations (hypothesis: the observed concentration come from some learnable
-quenching error across conditions).
+error across conditions).

 ### Ferredoxin